MCPHackers/LaunchWrapper/README.md

 # Features
 - Strips game window from Java **AWT** (**Abstract Window Toolkit**) and lets the game use internal **LWJGL** frame
+- BitDepthFix for versions before Beta 1.8
 - Allows changing assets directory in 1.6 snapshots (the game didn't have a parameter to do that yet)
 - Allows changing game directory in versions before 1.6
 - Replaces mouse input code with **LWJGL** calls
-- Fixes TimSort crash when using java 8+
+- Fixes TimSort crash when using Java 8+
 - Adds ability to customize built-in **LWJGL** frame
 	- Changing display title
 	- Setting icon
 - Proxies all requests from old skin servers to the current skin API and converts skins to required format
+	- Skins don't work in Java versions before 8u181, due to the requrement of TLS 1.2 support
 - Uses Betacraft proxy to download sounds for versions before 1.6
 - Adds ability to launch classic and pre-classic at custom resolution and fullscreen
 - Makes save slots in classic and indev functional and saves to `.minecraft/levels` directory